mheap/nexmo-developer/_documentation/en/messages/concepts/whatsapp.md

 > **NOTE:** WhatsApp is in Limited Availability and Vonage cannot guarantee you will receive a WhatsApp account.

+## Setting up a WhatsApp Business Account

+You can sign up for a WhatsApp Business Account via the [Vonage API Dashboard](https://dashboard.nexmo.com/).
+Navigate to the [Social channels](https://dashboard.nexmo.com/messages/social-channels) page of the Dashboard and select the option to set up a **WhatsApp Business Account**.

 ## Using existing WhatsApp Business Number

 If you already have a WhatsApp Business Number and would like to use that number with the Vonage Messages API, the [WhatsApp Product](https://www.nexmo.com/products/messages/whatsapp) page has more details about how to get started using WhatsApp with Vonage.